awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 With the `diversified` strategy, the Spot Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

 To create a cheap and diversified fleet, use the `lowestPrice` strategy in combination with `InstancePoolsToUseCount`\.
 You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
 For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
 If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.

-### Prioritizing Instance Types for On\-Demand Capacity<a name="spot-fleet-on-demand-priority"></a>

-When Spot Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
-If `OnDemandAllocationStrategy` is set to `prioritized`, Spot Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.
-The priority is assigned to the launch template override, and the highest priority is launched first\.

-For example, you have configured three launch template overrides, each with a different instance type: `c3.large`, `c4.large`, and `c5.large`\.
-The On\-Demand price for `c5.large` is less than for `c4.large`\. `c3.large` is the cheapest\.
-If you do not use priority to determine the order, the fleet fulfills On\-Demand capacity by starting with `c3.large`, and then `c5.large`\.
-Because you often have unused Reserved Instances for `c4.large`, you can set the launch template override priority so that the order is `c4.large`, `c3.large`, and then `c5.large`\.

 ## Spot Price Overrides<a name="spot-price-overrides"></a>